 - Add some resume action words.
 That’s how you can easily demonstrate your achievements and experience.

 - Quantify your achievements and experience, as it shows specifically what you’ve done for past employers.

 Here's how that professional Human Resources manager resume job description might look:

 2013 - 2017

 Impressive.
-Right up there with Holly Delaney from Zappos.
 It doesn't just say, “Responsible for.”
 It says, “Very responsible.”
 And those numbers work well, as they show specific achievements.

 It blows away the next Human Resources resume sample.